 Self-Employed (Solo) 401(k): A retirement account that is similar to a traditional 401(k) and provides tax-advantaged savings and investment opportunities for solo business owners.

 Self-employment tax: Business owners who run a sole proprietorship, partnership or LLC may have to pay a self-employment tax when filing their individual tax return.
 The self-employment tax covers both the employer and employee portion of FICA taxes.

 Seller financing: With seller financing, a buyer puts a down payment on the purchase of an existing business, and then repays the seller the remainder of the money plus interest over time.

 Sole proprietorship: The default option for someone who runs a business without creating a business entity.
-With a sole proprietorship, there’s no legal separation between the business owner and the business.
+With a sole proprietorship, there’s not legal separation between the business and the business owner.
 As a result, the business owner could be personally liable (i.e., responsible) for every business expense, debt or lawsuit.

 Start-up capital: The initial investment required to start a business.
 This includes funds to buy equipment, purchase supplies, hire employees, rent a space, pay for licenses and cover any other business expenses.

 Stocks: Also known as "shares" or "equity," this type of investment gives the investor partial ownership in the issuing corporation.